AbdullahNavaid/TensorFlow-Object-Tracker/README.md

 # TensorFlow Object Tracker

 This project demonstrates object tracking using TensorFlow and MobileNetV2 for detecting and tracking objects in real-time.
+It uses a pre-trained dataset for AI recognition to identify and track objects with high accuracy.

 ## Project Overview

-The main objective of this project is to create an object detection and tracking system that utilizes a pre-trained TensorFlow model (`ssd_mobilenet_v2_coco_2018_03_29`) to detect objects and track their movements in a video feed.
+The main objective of this project is to create an object detection and tracking system that utilizes a pre-trained TensorFlow model (`ssd_mobilenet_v2_coco_2018_03_29`) along with a pre-trained dataset to detect objects and track their movements in a video feed.

 ## Features

 - Object detection using TensorFlow and MobileNetV2.
 - Real-time object tracking with bounding boxes and object IDs.
+- Utilizes a pre-trained dataset for object recognition (COCO dataset).
 - Supports multiple object tracking in a single frame.

 ## Installation